llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

   module B:C;
   template<typename> inline void f() noexcept {}

-The internal partition units ``c.cppm`` is not necessarily reachable to ``a.cpp`` since ``c.cppm`` is not a module interface unit and ``a.cpp`` doesn't import ``c.cppm``.
-Then it is up to the compiler to decide if ``c.cppm`` is reachable to ``a.cpp`` or not.
-Clang's decision is the non-directly imported internal partition units are not reachable.
+The internal partition unit ``c.cppm`` is not necessarily reachable by ``a.cpp`` because ``c.cppm`` is not a module interface unit and ``a.cpp`` doesn't import ``c.cppm``.
+This leaves it up to the compiler to decide if ``c.cppm`` is reachable by ``a.cpp`` or not.
+Clang's behavior is that indirectly imported internal partition units are not reachable.

-The suggestion to use internal partition units is, only import them in the implementation units unless we understand the codebases very well.
+The suggested approach for using an internal partition unit in Clang is to only import them in the implementation unit.

 Known Issues
 ------------